GProtoZeroW/test_cli_fire_cookie/README.rst

-Test on how to get fire v3 usage working withsetup tools on windows
+Test on how to get fire v3 usage working withsetup tools on windows and works, using fire with wrapping method `Version 4: fire.Fire(<class>)` from https://google.github.io/python-fire/guide/ feel free to use

 * Free software: GNU General Public License v3